Barakai/project-1/README.md

 As a busy professional, working full-time while going to school in the evenings, I find myself strapped for time yet I still enjoy cooking myself a unique meal and pouring myself a fun cocktail in the evenings.
 However, due to my busy lifestyle I don’t always know what cuisine I’ll be in the mood for.
 I could really use an application to satisfy my whimsical palette providing me with a new meal and drink to satisfy my cravings.

 ## Process
+# Technology
+- HTML
+- CSS
+- jQuery
+- AJAX
-- HTML, CSS, jQuery, AJAX, APIs (The Cocktail DB and Edamam), Animate.css
+- APIs (The Cocktail DB and Edamam)
+- Animate.css

-  - Tasks and roles:
+# Tasks and roles:
 - Front-End: Baraka, Mohamed, Issa
 - Back-End: Kayla, Ashley, Issa
 - README: Issa, Ashley
 - Presentation: Whole Team

-- Challenges:
+# Challenges:
   - Getting started and determining how to divide up the work
-- Successes:
+# Successes:
   - Traversing through each API and randomizing the selections based on the users choice

 ## Directions for the Future